 The first step in starting a blog is to select a blogging platform or Content Management System (CMS) for publishing your content.
 A quick Google search will show you that there are several different sites available that suit bloggers from all industries.
 I recommend Wix because it’s a good all-around blogging platform that satisfies most needs.

 Wix’s blogging platform is fairly straightforward to get the hang of, and it offers a variety of attractive design options and templates to work with.
-In addition, it comes with features to analyze your blog’s performance and monetize your content, which will come in handy as you build your readership.
+In addition, it comes with features to analyze your blog’s performance and monetize your content, which will come in handy as you setup your blog and build your readership.

 How much does it cost to start a blog?